thoemmi/7Zip4Powershell/README.md

 ## Customization

-Both `Compress-7Zip` and `Expand-7Zip` accept script blocks for customization.
-The script blocks get passed the current `SevenZipCompressor` and `SevenZipExtractor` instance respectively.
+`Compress-7Zip` accepts a script block for customization.
+The script block gets passed the current `SevenZipCompressor` instance.
 E.g. you can set the multithread mode this way:

 ```powershell
 $initScript = {